zedwerks/keycloak-smart-fhir/CONTRIBUTING.md

 ## Copyright

-Each source file should include a copyright statement and must include a link to the Apache Software License 2.0.
+Each source file should include our copyright statement and must include a link to the Apache Software License 2.0.
+Add your own copyright statment if you have substantively contributed a new file, or at the very least, add the name and email address of your contributor.
 Using the SPDX format is the simplest approach:

 ```java